ArchiveBox/ArchiveBox/README.md

 #### ⬇️&nbsp; Initial Setup

-Docker Compose is the recommended way to run ArchiveBox because it includes <i>all</i> the extractor dependencies and full-text search out-of-the-box, and it's the easiest way to keep those dependencies up-to-date and securely isolated from the rest of your system.
+<code>docker-compose</code> is the recommended way to run ArchiveBox because it includes <i>all</i> the extractor dependencies + full-text search out-of-the-box, and it's the easiest way to keep those dependencies up-to-date and securely isolated from the rest of your system.

 <br/>